 After three hours the ground beef is getting to be just the texture I wanted.
 It was probably done enough at this point, but I let it cook about 45 minutes more.

-I got about little containers of seasoned ground beef to put in the freezer, and each one was enough to make a large taco salad or several tacos.
+I got quite a few little containers of seasoned ground beef to put in the freezer, and each one was enough to make a large taco salad or several tacos.

 (Makes enough highly seasoned spicy ground beef to make about 9 taco salads, 9 burritos, or 12 tacos.
 Recipe created by Kalyn with inspiration from Mexican Restaurant taco meat and several posts on various blogs about browning ground beef in the slow cooker.)